odaridavid/Clean-MVVM-ArchComponents/README.md

 The app makes use of downloadable fonts which reduces APK size compared to having the font files within the app.

-**Colors**

-The App colors follow the material design guidelines to theming.

 **Dimension & String Values**

 String values are stored in the strings value file this will make it